JianLoong/jianloong.github.io/content/posts/promiseall.md

 ---

-This post is a an entry to describe a use case when the Promise.all JavaScript method is needed.
+This post is an entry to describe a use case when the Promise.all JavaScript method is needed.
 The official reference can be found [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all).
 This assumes that the reader has a basic understanding of how promises work.

 Before we start, there is a need to understand how certain RESTful services are structured.
-For example, the Hacker News API has the end point called **topstories**.
-This end point however, does not contain any other information besides a list of item IDs.
-So, if you would like to obtain the top 10 post including their **title**, there would be a need to do several GET request to fetch them all.
+For example, the Hacker News API has an end-point called **topstories**.
+This end-point however, does not contain any other information besides a list of item IDs.
+So, if you would like to obtain the top 10 posts including their **title**, there would be a need to do several GET requests to fetch them all.

 The output of